 Perform your own quality control practices on your customers' accounts.

 There can be scenarios that require an update to a consumer account via e-OSCAR or your reporting file to resolve an outstanding issue or dispute.
 In these scenarios you may want to verify that your changes were applied correctly.
 TransUnion Account Reporting Review can give you the power to monitor and confirm that your changes have taken place to your consumer’s accounts.

 Work with us to ensure your data remains compliant when performing major system upgrades.

 If changes that you have made to key reporting fields (i.e., account number, portfolio type, identification number, or date open) have caused anomalies in your data, contact us.
 While you may be aware that you are making these changes, it is imperative that we are also aware of these changes prior to sending them to us in production.
 We can test your file, then plan for and take corrective actions to minimize the impact to our database and your consumers.

 Learn about obtaining your TransUnion reporting subscriber code(s).

 To request your TransUnion reporting subscriber code(s) please contact your Data Reporting Representative.
 The reporting subscriber code is a unique 8 digit alphanumeric code that consists of the credit grantor’s Kind of Business (KOB) designator followed by the TransUnion-assigned reporting subscriber number.
 This code identifies the subscriber who reported the data.
 Keep in mind the reporting subscriber code is not the same code as your inquiry code.

 Learn valuable information regarding Public Records reported to TransUnion

 TransUnion does not receive Public Records from creditors (plaintiff).
-TransUnion obtains bankruptcies, judgments, and tax liens from U.S. courts.
+TransUnion obtains bankruptcy information from U.S. courts.